bauern101/Urban_Farm-4.0/README.md

 Projects to inject Digital Twin analysis into Farming

 ## [Bees] Guardian at the Gate
-Varroa Mites (a parasite that invests larval chambers in a hive, killing the nascent bee and contributing to Colony Collapse) rest on potential flowers and hitch a ride on pollen-gathering bees, and are carried back to the bee's home hive.
-AI and IoT systems can be integrated into a variation of a [Pollen Catcher](https://happbeeacres.com/product/pollen-trap/) to screen incomming bees for infestation.
-Bees carrying mites (and other potential dangers, like invading wasps)can be removed from the population, but they need to be identified first.

 --> [Dataset](https://www.tensorflow.org/datasets/catalog/bee_dataset)
 The pictures were of bees in a number of states.
 They were all shot on the same green background for contrast.